2018 NFL Mock Draft: Rounds 1-2

 14) Green Bay Packers

-CB Denzel Ward, Ohio State: Green Bay spent a second-round pick on cornerback Kevin King in 2017 and needs a counterpart in an NFC North division that has quickly improved its quarterbacking.
+CB Josh Jackson, Iowa: Green Bay spent a second-round pick on cornerback Kevin King in 2017 and needs a counterpart in an NFC North division that has quickly improved its quarterbacking.
+This is even more imperative after trading Damarious Randall this offseason.

 15) Arizona Cardinals